uclnlp/torch-imle/README.md

 # torch-imle

-Concise and self-contained PyTorch library implementing the I-MLE gradient estimator proposed in the NeurIPS 2021 paper [Implicit MLE: Backpropagating Through Discrete Exponential Family Distributions.](https://arxiv.org/abs/2106.01798)
+Concise and self-contained PyTorch library implementing the I-MLE gradient estimator proposed in our NeurIPS 2021 paper [Implicit MLE: Backpropagating Through Discrete Exponential Family Distributions.](https://arxiv.org/abs/2106.01798)

 This repository contains a library for transforming any combinatorial black-box solver in a differentiable layer.
 All code for reproducing the experiments in the NeurIPS paper is available in the [official NEC Laboratories Europe repository](https://github.com/nec-research/tf-imle).